Pipo en de p-p-Parelridder

-Production and cast

-The script is loosely based on a 1960 Pipo TV series, Pipo en de Slaapridder, which was filmed on location for 9000 guilders.
-The movie was filmed in Spain for around €3.5 million and premiered in November 2003.
-The role of Snuf, one of the two crooks, was played by Rudi Falkenhagen, age 72.
-Falkenhagen was the last survivor of the original television show and Snuf was his first big role.
-He died two years later.
-Tara Elders, who starred in a number of Theo van Gogh movies, plays the part of the titular character's lady lover.

 Plot

-Pipo receives a letter from Aunt Anouschka, asking him for help with mysterious events in a nearby castle which appears to be haunted.
+Pipo receives a letter from Aunt Anouschka asking him for help with mysterious events in a nearby castle that appears to be haunted.
 Pipo leaves the circus in the hands of his wife Mamaloe and daughter Petra, to the chagrin of circus director Dikke Deur —a circus without Pipo sells fewer tickets.
 When Pipo arrives at the castle there is no ghost; instead, he finds a knight who has been asleep for 500 years.
 He is awakened, but the next problem is finding and waking his lady lover, who has also been asleep that long.